eslint/eslint/docs/src/use/configure/configuration-files.md

 ```

 Please refer to the documentation for the shareable configuration package you're using to determine whether it is exporting an object or an array.

+For more information on how to combine shareable configs with your preferences, please see [Combine Configs](combine-configs).

 ## Configuration File Resolution